corsairmarks/machine_shipset_destroyed_ringworld_entities/mod/README.md

 * 1.4.0 Mark as compatible with Stellaris version 3.4 "Cepheus" - no script changes
 * 1.5.0 Update for Stellaris version 3.6 "Orion" (and changes from version 3.5 "Fornax") - minor, backwards compatible tweaks
 * 1.6.0 Add support for destroyed Machine dyson spheres (entity missing from the original mod)
+* 1.7.0 Add compatibility trigger for other mods to check whether this one is active

 ## Source Code